meet-projects/Y2-Summer-Labs/Extras/AdvancedProject-wAPIs.md

 ## Brainstorming:
-1. Brainstorm a topic the website revolves around and decide on the company/service you are building a web application for.
+1. Brainstorm a topic the website revolves around and a name for the website.
 - Can be on paper & pen or a tool of your choice. *Make sure to save your documentation somewhere safe as you'll have to submit it!*

 ### Hypothetical Projects You could do!
 (To get your brain running)
-+ A web application for a restaurant that has a reviews form, where the customers can rate the restaurant after visiting it.
-+ A web application for an organization that has a login/signup page for the organization employees/members.
++ A web application that gives you live alerts of current fires in a selected area.
-+ A web application for a cleaning service that has a contact form so the users can send requests easily to the cleaning crew.
++ A web application that finds you the most suitable available job.
++ A web application that handles face recognition user credentials.
+    - For example: This app provides other apps to be able to log in using face recognition!
++ A barcode scanner application that finds and retrieves info about a product via its barcode.
++ A web application that gives you information about weather and air quality, in a specified location.

 ### Project Samples: (Also to get your brain running)